How To Create A Journal Entry In QuickBooks Pro

 In journal entries, you list the debited accounts first and then the credited accounts.
-If you need a refresher on debits and credits, read our Quick Guide To Accounting Terms and Concepts.
+If you need a refresher on debits and credits, read our Quick Guide To Accounting Terms & Abbreviations.

 Select the account being debited.
 Then enter the amount under “debit.”
-If desired, you can also add a memo, name, and mark the amount as billable.
+If desired, you can also add a memo, name it, and mark the amount as billable.

 Step 4: Add Credited Account

 Select the credited account from the drop-down menu.
 QuickBooks automatically enters the credited amount under “credit” because the debits and credits must always match.
-If desired, you can you can also add a memo, a name, and mark the amount as billable.
+If desired, you can also add a memo, name it, and mark the amount as billable.